Home > Pies, Tarts, and Crisps > Peaches and Cream Mini Pies

 • Use cold, cold butter – Cold butter is what makes pie crust flaky.
 As the dough bakes, the cold butter releases steam which leads to flaky, tender layers of pie dough.
 The colder the butter, the better.

 • Go rustic or refined – When crimping the edges of the mini pies, you can get super perfect with your edges.
-Or, not worry about it and go a little more rustic.
-And I will be the first to admit, I am more of a rustic pie edge person!
+Or, do not worry about it and go a little more rustic.
+And I will be the first to admit, I am more of a rustic pie-edge person!

 Single serve mini summer fruit pie on a white cupcake stand.